 One of the best techniques for understanding the historical activity on a particular fault is called “trenching.”
 Trenching is an excellent tool for charting disturbances in near-surface sediments that then help establish the historical activity of a fault.
 The process begins with the determination of where exactly on the fault is of greatest interest, and what orientation of trenching will, hopefully, yield the most information.
 Once that is decided, the actual removal of a significant amount of surface soil begins.
 Ideally the trench will get to bedrock and deeper to expose disturbed sediments caused by historical fault movement.
 Following the careful mapping of those disturbances, the trench is ultimately back-filled.

 One fault of interest in Colorado is the Cheraw fault, named for the nearby town of Cheraw in rural southeastern Colorado.
 The fault was initially recognized and mapped in the 1970s by the USGS, and was first trenched by the USGS in the mid-1990s.
 It was cursorily re-examined by the CGS in the early 2000s.
-In 2016 the CGS funded an investigation of a poorly studied segment of the fault led by paleoseismologists Dean Ostenaa and Mark Zellman, the authors of the recent CGS publication that documents this research: MI-97 Paleoseismic Investigation of the Cheraw Fault at Haswell, Colorado.
+Later, in 2016 the CGS funded an investigation of a poorly studied segment of the fault led by paleoseismologists Dean Ostenaa and Mark Zellman, the authors of the recent CGS publication that documents this research: MI-97 Paleoseismic Investigation of the Cheraw Fault at Haswell, Colorado.
 They have been performing active research on the Cheraw fault since 2011.

 A second CGS-funded project aimed at augmenting knowledge of the paleoseismic history of the Cheraw commenced during the week of 29 April – 3 May, 2019.
 A team, consisting of CGS geologists, along with Ostenaa and Zellman, and a cadre of scientists from the USGS, NRCS, USBR, and private consultants re-excavated a former USGS trench across the fault near the town of Arlington in southeastern Colorado.